FEAR & UNbalanced: Confessions of a 14-Year Fox News Hitman

-Liberal female opponents/antagonists on Fox debates have always been selected for their looks too…and definitely not their rhetorical chops or or subject matter expertise.
+Liberal female opponents/antagonists on Fox debates have always been selected for their looks too…and definitely not their rhetorical chops or subject matter expertise.

-So called “Democratic Consultants” with dark skin are always desired and important to liberal/enemy typecasting (and just about any African American liberal who calls herself a “Democratic Strategist” will get at least one call from segment producers for a segment “hit” and tryout).
+So-called “Democratic Consultants” with dark skin are always desired and important to liberal/enemy typecasting (and just about any African American liberal who calls herself a “Democratic Strategist” will get at least one call from segment producers for a segment “hit” and tryout).

 But yet another big part of the Fox News scam is that many times the “Democratic Strategist” label was a ruse — let’s call them “fake analysts”.

-For example Kirsten Powers (now a contributor for CNN) was promoted by Roger as a “Democratic Strategist” with experience in the “Clinton White House.”
+For example, Kirsten Powers (now a contributor for CNN) was promoted by Roger as a “Democratic Strategist” with experience in the “Clinton White House.”

-In reality she is a prime example of the fake political analysts Ailes launched with fudged or outright fake resumes.
+In reality, she is a prime example of the fake political analysts Ailes launched with fudged or outright fake resumes.
 For years I would hear from ACTUAL democratic strategists in my DC hometown that they had no idea who Kirsten was and that she had no significant political experience at all.

 So… voila!
 Kirsten was given a column at Murdoch-owned NY Post and then introduced as a “political columnist” instead of Dem strategist.
 She claimed she worked in the “Clinton White House.”
-At the time in reality she had merely worked in a low and mid-level job in a non-cabinet agency the Office of US Trade Representative.
+At the time, in reality, she had merely worked in a low and mid-level job in a non-cabinet agency the Office of US Trade Representative.

 Then of course another feature of compelling Fox News scripted performance art are the fake/contrived “cat fights.”
 What male DOESN’T love a good girl-on-girl fight in high definition TV?

-My long time friend and Conservative columnist Cheri Jacobus shared with me one of her experiences in how Fox News producers constantly are trying to gin up “Battle Royales” between attractive partisan females (note: the WWE analogy is on purpose).
+My long-time friend and Conservative columnist Cheri Jacobus shared with me one of her experiences in how Fox News producers constantly are trying to gin up “Battle Royales” between attractive partisan females (note: the WWE analogy is on purpose).

-According the Cheri “About 12–14 years ago I was blackballed (for several years) at Fox News because when I was asked to have a “catfight” with “democratic strategist” Kirsten Powers.
+According to Cheri “About 12–14 years ago I was blackballed (for several years) at Fox News because when I was asked to have a “catfight” with “democratic strategist” Kirsten Powers.
 I said I’m happy to have a spirited debate, but no catfight.

 Kirsten (then a paid contributor and thus expected like me to follow the orders of segment producers) had tried to start one with me a few days earlier on the air with me.
-When I refused to play ball . . .the Fox booker phone stopped ringing.”
+When I refused to play ball...the Fox booker phone stopped ringing.”

 The same kind of rigged outcome and selection of demonstratively weak opposition is part of Fox’s military debates.